 Then we have a box called “Known Boundaries”.
 Now, I’m guessing on this is true for most couples based on my marriage, but as time went on, we expanded into some sexual activities that we didn’t know existed when we got married as we had no experience.
-At the beginning of our marriage, our “Known Boundaries” box was basically a sliver.
+If you’ve been reading this blog for a while, or bought Our Sexploration List you might have come across some activities you never knew existed.
+At the beginning of our marriage, our “Known Boundaries” box was basically a sliver compared to now.

 After the honeymoon it had grown a fair bit.
 After 11 years, it’s grown much more.
 As we continue to explore each other, we learn new things about each other.
 In most cases, our boundaries haven’t shifted, we just learned more about what they are by experience.